YangLinyi/yanglinyi.github.io/_pages/about.md

 # News
 - 2024-Jan 🔥🔥 Three papers have been accepted to [ICLR 2024](https://iclr.cc/).
 - 2023-Dec One paper has been accepted to [EMNLP 2023](https://2023.emnlp.org/).
+- 2023-Nov Organized ACM TIST Special Issue on Evaluations of Large Language Model with Dr. Jindong Wang and Prof. Qiang Yang.
 - 2023-May 🔥🔥 Four papers have been accepted to [ACL 2023](https://2023.aclweb.org/) (Three co-first author papers and one second-author paper).
 - 2023-Apr Our paper discussing the robustness of ChatGPT has been accepted to [ICLR 2023](https://arxiv.org/abs/2302.12095) Workshop.
 - Area Chair / Senior Programme Committee (SPC): EMNLP-22; IJCAI-23.